Homer’s Golden Chain

 Schema FMC00.075 combines illustrations from Rosecrucian and Hermetic and alchemical traditions: observe the Golden Chain and the 'raining down' on the upper left, the Sun and Moon as Father and Mother (see Emerald Table below) and how their 'two streams' gives rise to the four elements (middle picture) from whose combination follow the three alchemical processes in nature (below right and left).

-Schema FMC00.537 shows the seven pointed star or septagram, a famous symbolic representation of a worldview and cosmogony in the esoteric language used in hermetics and alchemy.
-With cosmogony is referred to the coming-into-existence of all kingdoms of nature, see also Golden Chain and Cosmic fractal.
-The illustration appears from around 1600 onwards and was reproduced in different versions by various authors.
+Schema FMC00.537: shows a famous symbolic representation of a worldview in the esoteric language used in alchemy.
+The illustration appears first with Basil Valentin around 1600 and was reproduced in different versions by various authors over the centuries.

-The seven pointed star is also referred to by the acrostic or word composition in the ring: VITRIOL for 'Visita Interiora Terrae Rectificando Invenies Occultum Lapidem' which, translated freely, means 'visit the interior of the Earth and by rectifying you will find the hidden stone'.
-See also Schema FMC00.075.
+The ring contains the acrostic or word composition VITRIOL for 'Visita Interiora Terrae Rectificando Invenies Occultum Lapidem' which, translated freely, means 'visit the interior of the Earth and by rectifying you will find the hidden stone'.

 Schema FMC00.536: illustrates a spiritual scientific cosmogony with various representations dating from the middle ages.
 The various spheres represent the planes or worlds of consciousness with the seven planetary spheres and the fixed stars, the spiritual hierarchies and the Logos or 'god'.